Pixeval/Pixeval/README.en.md

 ## Prerequisites
 1. Visual Studio 2019 with WinUI 3 workload, for more informations, see the "prerequisites" section of [Create your first WinUI 3 app](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/create-your-first-winui3-app?tabs=desktop-csharp)
+2. Install Visual Studio extension [Single-project MSIX Packaging Tools for VS 2019](https://marketplace.visualstudio.com/items?itemName=ProjectReunion.MicrosoftSingleProjectMSIXPackagingTools)(note if you're using VS 2022, use the corresponding version instead)
-2. .NET 5 installed, you can download and install .NET 5 at [here](https://dotnet.microsoft.com/download/dotnet/5.0)
+3. .NET 5 installed, you can download and install .NET 5 at [here](https://dotnet.microsoft.com/download/dotnet/5.0)

 ### If you want to take part into the development, there are some extra requirements:
 3. The basic knowledge about Windows XAML Framework, for more information, see [XAML Overview](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/xaml-overview)